Resistnz/cits4404-project/README.md

         buy/sell

-where trading engine is something we do research on and make e.g. SVR our language is just a bunch of weights (numbers) dimension will be however many indicators we pick
+- trading engine is something we do research on and make e.g. SVR
+- our language is just a bunch of weights (numbers)
+- dimension will be however many indicators we pick

 pros:
  - probably relatively smooth solution space